E-ZPass: E-ZPass Flex

-Until April 2021, the Verrazzano-Narrows Bridge in New York supported E-ZPass Flex in HOV mode, with a reduced toll for HOV 3+.
+Until April 2021, the Verrazzano–Narrows Bridge in New York supported E-ZPass Flex in HOV mode, with a reduced toll for HOV 3+.
 MTA Bridges and Tunnels only issued the transponders to Staten Island residents.
 The MTA only offers discounted tolls to holders of New York transponders, so holders of Virginia, Maryland, and North Carolina E-ZPass Flex devices had to pay the full toll regardless of their HOV status.

 E-PASS uni

 The Central Florida Expressway Authority offers E-PASS 'uni' (originally E-PASS Xtra), which is compatible with E-ZPass as well as E-PASS, SunPass, LeeWay, PeachPass, NC QuickPass, RiverLink, I-PASS, and FastPass toll systems.
 It works on E-ZPass toll roads as well as all toll roads in Florida and Georgia.
 It does not, however, offer the E-ZPass Flex functionality noted above.

 SunPass Pro

-The SunPass system in Florida offers the SunPass Pro, with the same toll road compatibility as the E-Pass uni in addition to being accepted in Kansas, Oklahoma, and parts of Texas.
-It is meant for vehicles with 2 axles.
-Vehicles with 3 or more axles that will travel outside of Florida are required to purchase a NC Quick Pass instead.
+The SunPass system in Florida offers the SunPass Pro.
+It is similar to the E-Pass Uni, with the exception that it is accepted in Kansas (K-Tag), Oklahoma (PikePass), Texas (NTTA TollTag, TxTag, EZTag), and Colorado (ExpressToll).
+It is meant for vehicles with two axles.
+Vehicles with three or more axles that will travel outside of Florida are required to purchase an NC Quick Pass instead.